LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Rows

-LyteNyte Grid has two row types, group rows and leaf rows.
-These rows define the grid's primary content.
+Learn how the LyteNyte grid creates, renders, and manages rows.
+LyteNyte Grid has three types of rows, group rows, aggregated rows, and leaf rows.
+These rows define the grid's main content.

 Row Node Interface

 LyteNyte Grid represents rows using the RowNode interface.
-This interface is a union of two types:
+This interface is a union of three types:

 • RowLeaf: A row with no child rows.